Corvia/django-tenant-users/README.rst

 Installation
 ============
-Assuming you already have django-tenant-schemas installed and configured, the first step is to install ``django-tenant-users``.
+Assuming you already have django-tenant-schemas or django-tenants installed and configured, the first step is to install ``django-tenant-users``.

 .. code-block:: bash